-- 33 Pursuant to NEPA, on-ice vehicle noise and human presence associated with the Proposed Action would - not be likely to significantly impact polar bears.
-Pursuant to EO 12114, acoustic transmissions associated - 35 with the Proposed Action would not result in significant harm to polar bears.
-Since the Proposed Action - may cause a behavioral effect, the Navy applied for an IHA from USFWS for Level B take of polar bears in - 37 accordance with the MMPA on August 8, 2023.
-In accordance with the ESA, the Proposed Action may - affect, but is not likely to adversely affect, polar bears.
+Pursuant to NEPA, on-ice vehicle noise and human presence associated with the Proposed Action would not be likely to significantly impact polar bears.
+Pursuant to EO 12114, acoustic transmissions associated with the Proposed Action would not result in significant harm to polar bears.
+In accordance with the ESA, the Proposed Action may affect, but is not likely to adversely affect, polar bears.

-1 4.3 Summary of Analysis
+4.3 Summary of Analysis

-- 2 The analysis provided in 4 describes how the Proposed Action under NEPA would not result in significant - 3 impacts to the physical or biological environment identified in 3.
-In accordance with EO 12114, the - 4 Proposed Action as analyzed above would have not cause significant harm to the human or biological - 5 environment.
+The analysis provided in 4 describes how the Proposed Action under NEPA would not result in significant impacts to the physical or biological environment identified in 3.
+In accordance with EO 12114, the Proposed Action as analyzed above would have not cause significant harm to the human or biological environment.